Jackson Sanatorium: 1890 sale of Our Home Hygienic Institute

 In the year 1890, the old stock company, known as Our Home Hygienic Institute of Dansville, New York, was sold to a new corporation known as The Jackson Sanatorium, and Dr. James Arthur Jackson (b.
 1868), son of Dr. James H. Jackson and Dr. Kate J. Jackson, became an owner.
 Mrs. Gregory retired from ownership, but retained her office as cashier and treasurer.

 James Arthur Jackson graduated in medicine in 1895 and became a physician and business manager in association with his father and Dr. and Mrs. Gregory in that year, his father retiring practically from the details of the business management.

 Dr. James Caleb Jackson died in 1895.

-The Jacksons issued the initial Year Book in 1897, covering the sanatorium's history of ihe previous year.
+The Jacksons issued the initial Year Book in 1897, covering the sanatorium's history of the previous year.
 The resident family hoped through it to gain a personal relationship with many who had at some time within the previous forty years visited the institution.
 Hundreds among these were also subscribers to their health journal, The Laws of Life, which was discontinued some years later.
 In the Year Book, the Jacksons held that the way to health and highest being of body and mind was to be found by "living in obedience to the divine laws of life".
 This included diet, exercise, rest, baths, electricity and other therapeutic forms of treatment recognized and employed by the medical profession at that time, but also mental and spiritual forces for regaining and preserving health.
 They believed in the healthful influence of "right mental habits", in the "potency of good thinking", and that the power of faith, hope and love as being the most natural, practical and efficient way for therapeutic purposes.